May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Introduction

-We evaluate \att~on SecAlign and StruQ, two recently-proposed techniques in the class of fine-tuning prompt injection defenses.
-We use the same evaluation methodology as outlined in these papers and demonstrate an attack success rate of $75\%$ and $57\%$ for the SecAlign defended versions of Mistral and Llama-3 respectively (obtained from the authors of these two systems).
+We evaluate \att~on SecAlign and StruQ.
+Using the same evaluation methodology as outlined in these papers, we demonstrate an attack success rate of \textbf{82.5\%} and \textbf{72.5\%} for the SecAlign defended versions of Mistral and Llama-3 respectively (obtained from the authors of these two systems).
 Our attacks require a modest increase in token budget --- i.e., the original StruQ and SecAlign papers evaluate the setting where the attacker is given $20$ tokens that are suffixed to the attacker's manually-written malicious instructions.
-We increase this budget up to $25$ tokens that can be prefixed or suffixed (or both) to the injected instruction.
+We achieve high success rates by scaling the attacker's budget up to $35$ tokens that can be prefixed or suffixed (or both) to the injected instruction.

+Going beyond the original settings of SecAlign and StruQ, we also evaluate \att++ in a more realistic setting where the adversary doesn't have knowledge of the surrounding context.
+With this constraint, the attacks generated by \att++ achieve a success rate of \textbf{96\%} and \textbf{87\%} on unseen contexts against the SecAlign and SecAlign++ defended versions of Llama respectively.
+Like before, we achieve high success rates by scaling the budget up to $35$ tokens.

-Crucially, unlike the computer vision space where L-norms represented attacker threat models (because they captured image distortion) and had natural limits, the LLM space has no such inherent restriction.
+StruQ and SecAlign only evaluate against an attacker limited to a 20-token budget.
+Unlike the computer vision space where L-norms represented attacker threat models (because they captured image distortion) and had natural limits, the LLM space has no such inherent restriction.
 Context windows of modern LLMs are very large (often up to tens of thousands of tokens) and the trend is to make them even larger.
-Furthermore, when an LLM is used as part of a larger agentic setting, the attacker's instructions can arrive from any source (e.g., an email or webpage), and thus, a larger attack string is likely to go un-noticed.
-Thus, on a fundamental level, the attacker is not restricted by the number of tokens they can inject.
+Furthermore, when an LLM is used as part of a larger agentic system, the attacker's instructions can arrive from any source, such as an email or a webpage which can easily span several hundreds of tokens, and thus, a larger attack string is likely to go un-noticed.
+On a fundamental level, the attacker is not restricted by the number of tokens they can inject.\\

-We perform a scaling study on attacker token budgets, ranging from $20$ tokens to $35$ tokens and find a general upwards trend that shows higher success rates with more tokens.
-Interestingly, by increasing GCG's budget, even GCG natively breaks StruQ and SecAlign, although its performance is still limited.
-On the other hand, \att~reaches success rates of up to $80\%$. \\

-\textbf{Contributions.} \begin{itemize} \item We empirically study the security of the class of fine-tuning based prompt injection defenses.
-We show that existing whitebox optimization-based attacks fail to break these defenses because they do not take advantage of architectural information about transformer-based models. \item We introduce \att, a novel optimization-based attack that manipulates attention matrices to achieve prompt injection attacks.
-We show success rates up to $80\%$ on state-of-the-art StruQ and SecAlign. \item We find that scaling the attacker's budget in terms of the number of injected tokens can increase the success of both GCG and \att.
-We thus highlight the need for future work to more thoroughly investigate the question of attacker threat models as it relates to the size of the attack in number of injected tokens. \end{itemize}